under-the-oaks/ColdCase-Documentation/Writerside/topics/Howto-Create-and-Integrate-a-new-level.md

 Edit both `map.detective` and `map.ghost` according to the map formatting guidelines provided by the [MapGenerator](MapGenerator.md#reading-and-splitting-the-map-file).

-Fill it with the desired level layout using the available Tiles and TileContents.
+Fill them with the desired level layout using the available Tiles and TileContents.
 For reference, see:
 - [Available Tiles](Tiles.md#implementation-note)
 - [Available TileContents](TileContents.md#implementation-note)

-An example of a simple level layout could be:
+An example of a simple level layout is:

 ```
 5 5